Marijuana and Alzheimer's

 Late-onset Alzheimer's

 Late-onset Alzheimer’s is the most common form of the disease, and affects people generally over the age of 65.
-Senile dementia symptoms in this stage are more advanced and severe as memory and cognitive skills have drastically worsened over time.
+Senile dementia symptoms in this stage are more advanced and severe as memory and cognitive skills have dramatically worsened over time.
+Late-onset Alzheimer’s is believed to result from a combination of environmental, genetic, lifestyle factors and others including advancing age, family history of Alzheimer’s, certain genetic variations and cardiovascular risk factors.
 At this stage, individuals may require around-the-clock care, lose awareness of recent events and experiences, and even become more vulnerable to infections.

 Diagnosing Alzheimer's